cloud-gov/deploy-logs-opensearch/README.md

-# 18F cloud.gov ELK deployment
+# Opensearch logs deployment

-This repo contains the pipeline and [BOSH](https://bosh.io) manifests for deploying cloud.gov [ELK](https://www.elastic.co/videos/introduction-to-the-elk-stack) implementation.
+This repo contains the pipeline and [BOSH](https://bosh.io) manifests for deploying cloud.gov [Opensearch](https://opensearch.org/) implementation.

-### Admin Setup
-For admins to access all logs, membership in the [System Organization](https://github.com/18F/cg-deploy-opensearch/blob/cf9271ae1ff2bc0464ca57a87b76e9ffc7ce01ab/opensearch-jobs.yml#L201) is required.

-### UAA Setup
+## UAA Setup

 To set up the UAA client, add the following to the CF secrets: